UNiXMIT/UNiXIaC/docs/index.md

 - SQL Server 2022, 2019 and 2017
 - Sybase 16.2
 - OpenLDAP for ES

+For more information on the connection details etc.

 ## Stopping/Terminating Instances
 Semaphore is only for the creation and initial configuration of AWS EC2 Instances.
 To stop, terminate or re-start instances you need to use the AWS portal.